Dragoljub Prcać: Role and activities of Prcać at Omarska camp

-According to findings by the International Criminal Tribunal for the former Yugoslavia (ICTY) during Prcać's trial and appeal, from around 15 July until 6 August 1992, Prcać worked at the Omarska camp as the administrative aide to the camp commander, Željko Mejakić.
+According to judicial findings by the International Criminal Tribunal for the former Yugoslavia (ICTY) during Prcać's trial and appeal, from around 15 July until 6 August 1992, Prcać worked at the Omarska camp as the administrative aide to the camp commander, Željko Mejakić.
 The trial chamber found that there was no doubt that Prcać was aware that a wide range of offences of severe physical and mental violence were being committed against the detainees at the Omarska camp on a routine basis in order to threaten and terrorise them, and that he was well aware of the discriminatory basis on which these crimes were being committed.
 Despite this knowledge, he continued to work in the camp for at least 22 days, where he performed the task required of him efficiently, effectively, and indifferently.
 He knowing and intentionally contributed to the furtherance of the joint criminal enterprise (JCE) constituted by the camp's operation, and was a co-perpetrator of the JCE.